AlbertGBarber/Coro-Pixel-Star-270/README.md

  *Ignore the tube coming from the top of the box in the pictures, it is for a light sensor.

  SUPPLIES (mostly):
+ Sorry if any of the links are dead, I won't keep the updated.
+You'll just have to use google.

  Boscoyo 270 Node, 36" Star: https://boscoyostudio.com/product/chromastar-36/.